FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Fuzzing Control Application Binaries

-Table~\ref{table:icsfuzz_comparison} shows the results of fuzzing the IEC application binary and its comparison with ICSFuzz.
-As the table demonstrates, {\FRAMEWORKNAME} on an average is $\approx$4.1x, and $\approx$8.3x faster for arm32 and x64 (Intel) runtime variants, respectively, compared to ICSFuzz.
-The performance advantage of {\FRAMEWORKNAME} comes from the communication protocol-based input delivery and complete control over the scan cycle.
+Table~\ref{table:icsfuzz_comparison} shows the results of fuzzing the control application binary and its comparison with ICSFuzz.
+As the table demonstrates, on average FieldFuzz is $\approx$4.1x and $\approx$8.3x faster for arm32 and x64 (Intel) runtime variants, respectively, compared to ICSFuzz.
+The performance advantage of FieldFuzz comes from the communication protocol-based input delivery and complete control over the scan cycle.
 On the other hand, ICSFuzz incurs high latency and drops inputs during fuzzing when it misses the scan input cycle of the runtime.
+It should be noted that the number of crashes reported in Table \ref{table:icsfuzz_comparison} are a result of intentionally introduced vulnerabilities in the synthetic control applications used for performance evaluation.
+They concern solely the control applications, not the runtime itself.

+For the scope of this evaluation, we perform one run for each fuzzing campaign.
+Each campaign targets a distinct vulnerability in the control application binary.
+To provide metrics comparable to ICSFuzz, we do not perform additional grouping or deduplication of these crashes.
+We record the time of the first occurred crash in the campaign and increment the number of subsequent occurring crashes to produce the total metric within a one-hour time window.

-It should also be emphasized that the measurements in Table~~\ref{table:icsfuzz_comparison} are taken for a single fuzzing instance for {\FRAMEWORKNAME}.
+It should also be emphasized that the measurements in Table~\ref{table:icsfuzz_comparison} are extracted for a single fuzzing instance for FieldFuzz.
 ICSFuzz requires a vendor-specific KBUS IO subsystem for input delivery, bounding itself to a physical device.
-Therefore ICSFuzz requires a physical device for fuzzing, which limits its scalability. {\FRAMEWORKNAME} can parallelize fuzzing sessions by just spawning multiple VMs.
+Therefore ICSFuzz requires a physical device for fuzzing, which limits its scalability.
+On the other hand, FieldFuzz can parallelize fuzzing sessions by simply spawning multiple VMs.

-Furthermore, {\FRAMEWORKNAME} detects considerably more crashes than ICSFuzz, allowing it to cover a wider input space.
-On average, it detects $\approx$291x, and $\approx$262x more crashes for the arm32 and x64 runtime variants, respectively, in the same 1 hour fuzzing period.
-However, {\FRAMEWORKNAME} detects fewer crashes for a select few samples across both variants.
-As mentioned previously, low-level System components are implemented differently across various devices, resulting in different bugs and vulnerabilities.
-For example, in our 32 bit runtime variant, we observe that the \texttt{SysMem} component prevented the runtime from crashing for some samples and instead wrote ``Operation not permitted" in the logs.
+Furthermore, FieldFuzz detects considerably more crashes than ICSFuzz, allowing it to cover a wider input space.
+On average, it detects $\approx$291x and $\approx$262x more crashes for the arm32 and x64 runtime variants, respectively, in the same one-hour fuzzing period.
+However, FieldFuzz detects fewer crashes for a select few samples across both variants.
+As mentioned previously, while higher-level components normally originate from exact same codebase, low-level system components can differ across various devices and architectures.
+We have observed that variants of memory management and exception handling implementation in device-specific system components can cause differences in crash behavior.
+For example, in our 32 bit runtime variant, we observe that the \texttt{SysMem} component prevented the runtime from crashing for some samples and instead wrote ``Operation not permitted" in the logs, successfully sanitizing the input.